cloudposse/atmos/website/docs/quick-start/configure-repository.md

 ## `atmos.yaml` CLI config file location

-While placing `atmos.yaml` at the root of the repository will work for Atmos, it will not work for [Component Remote State](/core-concepts/components/remote-state) because it uses the [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils) Terraform provider, and the provider gets executed from the component's directory (e.g. `components/terraform/infra/vpc`), and we don't want to replicate `atmos.yaml` into every component's folder.
+While placing `atmos.yaml` at the root of the repository will work for the `atmos` CLI, it will not work for [Component Remote State](/core-concepts/components/remote-state) because it uses the [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils) Terraform provider.
+Terraform executes the provider from the component's folder (e.g. `components/terraform/infra/vpc`), and we don't want to replicate `atmos.yaml` into every component's folder.

 Both the `atmos` CLI and [terraform-provider-utils](https://github.com/cloudposse/terraform-provider-utils) Terraform provider use the same `Go` code, which try to locate the [CLI config](/cli/configuration) `atmos.yaml` file before parsing and processing [Atmos stacks](/core-concepts/stacks).